What to Expect with an Internal Pelvic Floor Exam at Foundations Pelvic Health?

 What if I’m on my period?
 Can I decline an internal exam for just that visit?

-Great question - of course!
 First off, your pelvic floor PT does not care at all - many of our patients menstruate, and we understand that you may not feel comfortable having an internal exam during your cycle.
-There are many other tools and techniques your pelvic floor PT can utilize to help with your symptoms during your appointment that day.
+There are many other tools and techniques your pelvic floor therapist can utilize to help with your symptoms during your appointment that day.
 However, for the people who have increased pain or symptoms during menstruation, an internal assessment at that time can be helpful to further guide your care - your pelvic floor may feel different due to hormonal fluctuation or cramping.

 Is an internal assessment painful?

-Many may associate a vaginal assessment with a painful speculum exam at your gynecologist, but this is not the case with pelvic floor PT.
-We do not use a speculum, just one lubricated finger to assess.
-For those with pelvic pain, an internal assessment may be uncomfortable, but pain or discomfort should not persist past the appointment or later that day.
+For those with pelvic pain (i.e. painful sex or endometriosis), an internal assessment may be uncomfortable, but pain or discomfort should not persist past the appointment or later that day.
 Your PT will be consistently checking in with you to gauge how you’re feeling during the entire exam!
 This is never a ‘no pain, no gain’ situation - if you’re feeling pain, that’s when we stop or change what we’re doing during the exam.
+Again, you are always in charge!

 Previous